-- What: Funnel water park ride
+- What: Water park funnel ride

 (Steep drop, free-floating "airtime" sensation)

-Situated near Action Park's main gate, it's hard for visitors to tell what's going on when they first approach the backside of High Anxiety.
+Situated near Mountain Creek's main gate, it's hard for visitors to tell what's going on when they first approach the backside of High Anxiety.
 There they see riders fly through a tunnel, get soaked by a curtain of water, and bounce off the walls of a catch basin before they come to a halt.
 As visitors come around the other side of the ride, the sheer scale of the funnel and the attraction's crazy concept come into full view.

-Riders climb up a tower (one of the few at Action Park, since most of the rides use the mountain's natural terrain) with the cloverleaf tubes they picked up at the ride's exit.
-When it is their turn, a ride op pushes them into an enclosed launch tunnel for a 40-foot drop at a steep angle that empties into the funnel.
+Riders climb up a tower (one of the few at Mountain Creek, since most of the rides use the mountain's natural terrain) with the large cloverleaf tubes they picked up at the ride's exit and lugged up the stairs.
+When it is their turn, a ride op pushes their tube into an enclosed launch tunnel for a 40-foot drop at a steep angle that empties into the funnel.

 The screams generally start in the tunnel and sound a bit muffled.
 When the riders soar up one side of the funnel however, the screams really erupt and reverberate throughout the mountainside.
 The 50-foot long funnel, which is 60 feet in diameter at its opening and tapers down, acts as a huge echo chamber and natural amplifier.